Why shouldn’t I just take medication?

 What treatments do you offer?

-We offer a range of evidence-based services for children, adolescents, and adults.
+We offer a range of evidence-based services.

 The modalities include: